Kerim Alajbegović: Red Bull Salzburg

+Juventus

+On 2 August 2026, after being bought back by Bayer Leverkusen, Alajbegović moved to Italian outfit Juventus on a five-year contract.

+2026–27 season

+He made his official debut for the team against Parma on 29 August.
+A week later, he started his first match for Juventus against Milan.
+On 17 September, he scored his first goal for Juventus in a UEFA Europa League match against NEC.

 International career

 Alajbegović represented Bosnia and Herzegovina at all youth levels.
 He also served as a captain of the under-17 team under coach Nedim Jusufbegović.

 In August 2025, he received his first senior call up, for 2026 FIFA World Cup qualifiers against San Marino and Austria.
 He debuted against the former on 6 September and managed to score a goal.

+In June 2026, Alajbegović was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the opening group game against Canada on 12 June.
+On 24 June, he scored his first goal of the tournament in a victory over Qatar.

+Personal life

+Alajbegović is a practising Muslim; he visited a mosque in Sarajevo during the national team's concentration.